kamidox/sfox/README.md

 ## License

 Just use it if it's useful for you.
 I used to pround of myself to write this code.
-I used to excited to work to midnight to work on this project.
-It's all gone now.
-Enjoy geeking ...
+I used to excited to work to midnight on this project.

 [1]: http://technical.openmobilealliance.org/Technical/technical-information/specifications-for-public-comment-archive
 [2]: www.spreadtrum.com.cn